-In essence, treatments for depression in people with intellectual disabilities should be carried out using a person-centred technique.
+In essence, treatments for depression should be carried out using a person-centred technique.
 Treatments must be done based on the needs of every patient.
 Before any treatment is administered, there should be checks for psychological, social, biological, and relational factors.

 While some people may need antidepressants, others may not respond positively.
 Therapies are also very instrumental.
 They could be one on one or in a group.